How to use ArcGIS Dashboards

 3. Configure the dashboard

 A layout of a dashboard view is an arrangement of various elements that make up a dashboard.
 These elements include maps, charts, lists, tables, gauges, images, and text that display data.
-These elements are organized on the dashboard page, where you can customize each element's size and position.
+These elements are organized on the dashboard page, where you can customize each size and position.

 You can create a dashboard for desktop and configure it for different mobile devices.
 The mobile views can include the same dashboard elements as the desktop view.
 Depending on the mobile view size, you can add or remove these elements to fit different screen sizes.